apache/druid/docs/tutorials/tutorial-rollup.md

 Apache Druid&circledR; can summarize raw data at ingestion time using a process known as "rollup."
 [Rollup](../ingestion/rollup.md) is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.

-This tutorial demonstrates the effects of rollup on an example dataset.
+The tutorial demonstrates how to apply rollup at ingestion and shows the effect of rollup at query time.
 See [ingesting with rollup](https://druid.apache.org/docs/latest/multi-stage-query/concepts/#rollup) to learn more.

 ## Prerequisites